When Notifications Rule Your Day

 Step 1: Notice Your Habits

 Start by tracking your screen time for a week.
 Notice when, where, and why you reach for your devices.
-Are you using technology to connect, create, or escape boredom or stress?
+Are you using technology to connect, create, or escape boredom or stress?.
+Multiple brain regions contribute to this process through synchronized neural firing patterns that emerge during both resting.

 Step 2: Draw the Line